iterative/dvc.org/static/docs/use-cases/data-registry.md

 > the example above to specify an exact version of the dataset.

-Importing keeps the connection between the local project and an external DVC repository (e.g. a data registry)) where we are downloading data from.
-This is achieved by creating a DVC-file (a.k.a. an _import stage_), in this case `cats-dogs.dvc` – which can be used for versioning the import with Git in the local project.
+Importing keeps the connection between the local project and an external DVC repository (e.g. a data registry) where we are downloading data from.
+This is achieved by creating a special DVC-file a.k.a. an _import stage_, in this case `cats-dogs.dvc` – which can be used for versioning the import with Git in the local project.
 This connection will come in handy when the source data changes, and we want to obtain these updates...